Mar12358/bookstore/README.md

   - [📝 License ](#-license-)

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Bookstore <a name="about-project"></a>

-This is a Calculator Project built with React components.
-First block of module 3 at Microverse.
+This is a Bookstore App Project built with React.
+Second block of module 3 at Microverse.

 ## 🛠 Built With <a name="built-with"></a>